OpenNews/srccon-2023/welcome.md

 title: Welcome to SRCCON!
 ---

 # Welcome to SRCCON!
-A&nbsp;participant guide
+An&nbsp;attendee guide

 SRCCON is unlike a lot of other conferences.
 It's highly participatory, and it's designed to help you share your skills and connect with a bunch of folks who are likely working through similar challenges and questions.